guo-elena/guo-elena/README.md

-### Hi there, I'm Elena! 👋
+### I'm Elena 👋

-I'm a rising sophomore studying Business and Computer Science at the University of British Columbia.
-I'm eager to collaborate on cool projects with cool people, both in the product + software space.
+Rising junior studying Business and Computer Science at the University of British Columbia.
+Eager to collaborate on cool projects with cool people, both in the product + software space.

-You can reach me at elena.guo@cus.ca or via [LinkedIn](https://linkedin.com/in/guo-elena/)!
+Reach me at elenaopenworld@gmail.com or via [LinkedIn](https://linkedin.com/in/guo-elena/)!